paulkasidit/Python-Texting-Automator-With-Twilio-API/README.md

 # Python-Texting-Automator-With-Twilio-API
 A program that automates texting at regular intervals via the Twilio API.
-You have a selection of times availble in eith morning or evening.
+You can edit which two times in the day you want the message to be sent.

 Setup
 --------